mabur/mang_lang/readme.md

 **What it has**:

-1. Numbers
+1. Numbers and strings are primitive data types.
-2. Variables
-3. Tuples
+3. Tuples are used for composite data types.
-4. Functions
+4. Variables.
+5. Functions.
-5. Conditional expressions (if then else)
+6. Conditional expressions (if then else).
-5. Tuple comprehensions (all for in if)
+7. Looping with tuple comprehensions (all for in if).
+8. Looping with recursive functions.

 **What it does NOT have**: